 Certified copies of birth, death, or marriage certificates may be obtained from the state office of vital records by telephone, in-person, or through a postal service.

 Fees are payable by check or money order made out to the Iowa Department of Public Health.
 In-person requests may also be paid in cash.
 Checks must be drawn from the applicant's account; money orders must be in the name of the applicant.
 Fees must be paid at the time of the application.

 Fees must be paid in U.S. funds to the issuing registrar's office.
 In some instances, the local county registrar (County Recorder) may only accept cash or money orders for in-person requests and money orders for mail-in requests.
 All applications must be accompanied by a valid, current government-issued photo I.D. (legible photocopy if applying by mail) and all applicants must satisfactorily prove entitlement.

-Administrative processing fees at the state level also will increase to $20 as of January 1, 2014.
+Administrative processing fees at the state level are $15 as of July 1, 2019.
 This includes for amendments, delayed registrations, legal change of names, recision of paternity affidavit, paternity registry searches by adoption attorneys, revelation of county of adoption, private paternity establishment judgments, court orders, and any other action requiring an administrative processing fee.

 The application fee for the Mutual Consent Voluntary Adoption Registry remains unchanged at $25.

 For further information on Birth, Death, or Marriage Certificates:

 - Use the "Contact Us" page to submit questions online.